Learn more about Cancer Support Community’s Staff

 Lauren joined the CSC staff in February 2017 as Development Coordinator.
 She is responsible for providing support to CSC’s fundraising and development efforts, including maintaining the donor database as well as donor relation efforts.
 Lauren graduated from Florida State University in 2016 with a Master’s in both Social Work and Public Administration, where she focused on nonprofit management.
 Her previous development experience comes from her time working for the Thomasville Community Resource Center, helping with their grant management and fundraising efforts.

-Joanne Buzaglo, PhD, Senior Vice President, Research and Training
+Joanne Buzaglo, PhD, Senior Vice President, Research & Training Institute

 Joanne Buzaglo, PhD